Twitter Brutally Mocks Melania Trump For Only Wearing One Glove To SOTU

-The State of the Union address on Tuesday night brought many talking points forward.
-From President Donald Trump pointing the finger at Democrats for the lack of a border wall, to falsely claiming that immigrants to blame for the murder of many Americans, to House Speaker Nancy Pelosi’s rather condescending clap at the president.
+The State of the Union address on Tuesday night created many talking points.
+From President Donald Trump pointing the finger at Democrats for the lack of a border wall, to falsely claiming that immigrants are to blame for the murder of many Americans, to House Speaker Nancy Pelosi’s rather condescending clap at the president.

-Of course, First Lady Melania Trump was fair game as well.
+Of course, first lady Melania Trump was fair game as well.
 Melania was dressed in a black Burberry coat, and a pair of black leather gloves.
 She removed her right glove in order to shake the hands of certain guests, leaving her walking around with just a single glove for most of the event.
 Twitter jumped on this strange anomaly, and tweets about the first lady came pouring in, according to Sputnik News.

 The $2,390 coat appeared to have a military style to it with gold buttons centered down the front.
 She kept her glove-less hand stiffly poised at her side, only adding to the military feeling.
 It also stood in stark contrast to the pure white worn by the Democratic women, who all wore white in solidarity with the suffragettes.

-The tweetosphere felt that she should either have removed both gloves or put the right glove back onto her hand after she had completed the formal handshakes.
+The twittersphere felt that she should either have removed both gloves or put the right glove back onto her hand after she had completed the formal handshakes.
 Instead, she stood there with just the one glove on, leading to plenty of questions from Twitter users.

 Are we all just going to sit here and pretend Melania was not wearing only one glove? ???? #SOTU pic.twitter.com/mR7dsfcJSk